Zions Bancorporation, N.A. research snapshot

 Business essence

 Zions turns local customer relationships and balance-sheet capacity into interest income, payment and account fees, capital-markets fees, wealth-management revenue, and other banking services.
-Its core customers include businesses, small companies, consumers, and community institutions across western states.
+Its customers include businesses, small companies, consumers, and community institutions across 11 western states, served through seven local bank divisions.

 Moat